 False zones: DNSSEC can be beneficial for protecting versus malicious DNS attacks that make unfair use of the DNS system and give imitation results for zones.
 They may not even exist actually, and attackers benefit from gaps between zones.
 DNSSEC provides mechanisms to avoid gap usage and secures the whole zone.
 That is also called the authenticated denial of existence.

-DNS Cache Poisoning: This is a form of man-in-the-middle attack.
+DNS Cache Poisoning (DNS spoofing): This is a form of man-in-the-middle attack.
 Criminals flood a DNS resolver with fake DNS data.
 In some cases, these attacks can increase to a large number and set a false end result inside the cache of the DNS resolver.
 As a result, the DNS resolver gives this malicious and false web address to every user that is requesting that specific website.
 This continues until the TTL (Time-to-Live) expires.